-Figure 4.
-The ivory lion “silhouette” from Pavlov I.
+Figure 5.
+The ivory lion “silhouette” from Pavlov I. Scale bar is 1 cm.

-A variant of this technical style is apparent on the similar ivory mammoth silhouette from the same site: the craftsperson consolidated the four limbs into two appendages; distinct fore-limbs and hind-limbs were stylistically differentiated by the presence of engraved lines (Figure 5).
+A variant of this technical style is apparent on the similar ivory mammoth silhouette from the same site: the craftsperson consolidated the four limbs into two appendages; distinct fore-limbs and hind-limbs were stylistically differentiated by the presence of engraved lines (Figure 6).
 This convention is clever as it gives the aesthetic impression of four limbs without the risk of breaking the figurine by carving four fragile extremities.